ComposableFi/composable/code/xcvm/SPEC.md

 - A single byte, `0x00` if unsuccessful
 - A single byte, `0x01` if successful

-The bridge MUST mint the **assets** in the Router contract before executing the XCVM program.
+The bridge MUST deposit the **assets** in the Router contract before executing the XCVM program.

 Note: Assuming we transfer the assets `[asset1 amount1, ..., assetN amountN]`,